Dieterbe/body.build/docs-dev/feature-workouts.md

   - /workouts/:id displays a specific workout (either the current active one, or a past one)
   - /workout shows the currently active workout, creating a new one if needed

+## Mobile exercise selector
+user input (all optional):
+* text search
+* selection dropdown to involve one or more muscles (Program Groups)

+option tiles:
+* display exercise name, ratings, modifiers and cues (similar to the "Add set For" dialog)
+* display muscle recruitments of all muscles with recruitment > 0.5, this visualization should be clear and concise

 ## Future Enhancements

 - **Workout Templates**: Pre-defined workout structures and those made with the programmer